iitmnlp/indic-swipe/index.md

 4. The accuracies of the proposed models vary from 70 to 89% for English-to-Indic decoding and 86-95% for Indic-to-Indic decoding across the 7 languages used for the study.

 ## Publication
 Our paper on this work titled "Joint Transformer/RNN Architecture for Gesture Typing in Indic Languages" has been accepted as a [conference paper](https://www.aclweb.org/anthology/2020.coling-main.87.pdf) at the 28th International Conference on Compuational Linguistics ([COLING 2020](https://coling2020.org)) held at Barcelona, Spain (Online).
+You could also refer to our [presentation poster](https://iitmnlp.github.io/indic-swipe/assets/IndicSwipe-Poster.pdf).

 ## People